TTLabs/EvaporateJS/README.md

 * **signerUrl**: a url on your application server which will sign the request according to your chosen AWS signature method (Version 2 or 4).
 For example
     'http://myserver.com/auth_upload'.
 When using AWS Signature Version 4, this URL must respond with the V4 signing key.
 If you don't want to use a signerURL and want to sign the request yourself, then you sign the request using `signReponseHandler`.
+* **computeContentMd5**: default=false, whether to compute and send an
+    MD5 digest for each part for verification by AWS S3.
+This option defaults to `false` for backward compatibility; however, **new applications of Evaporate should _always_ enable this to assure that uploaded files are exact copies of the source (copy fidelity)**.

 * **signResponseHandler**: default=null, a method that handles the XHR response with the signature.
 It must return the `base64` encoded signature.
 If you set this option, Evaporate will pass the signature response it received from the `signerUrl` or `awsLambda` methods to your `signResponseHandler`.